rvprasad/rasp-pis-cluster/README.md

-This is the repository of code used to set up cluster of raspberry pis.
+This repository contains code to set up a cluster of raspberry pis.
 The description of the design choices and set up process is available [here](https://bitbucket.org/rvprasad/rasp-pis-cluster/src/master/).

 ## Attribution